Prompting and Evaluating Large Language Models for Proactive Dialogues: Clarification, Target-guided, and Non-collaboration: Evaluation

 \subsubsection{Error Analysis}

-In order to find out the reason why LLM-based dialogue systems with ProCoT prompting fall short of handling domain-specific clarification dialogues, \textit{i.e.}, PACIFIC in finance domain, we randomly sample 100 error cases from each dataset for analysis (all cases are generated by ChatGPT with one-shot ProCoT).
-We categorize these failure cases into five groups, including \textit{Wrong Clarification Need Prediction}, \textit{Wrong Aspect}, \textit{Under-specified Clarification}, \textit{Over-specified Clarification}, and \textit{Generation Error}.
+In order to find out the reason why LLM-based dialogue systems with ProCoT prompting fall short of handling domain-specific clarification dialogues, we randomly sample 100 error cases in clarification question generation from each dataset for analysis (all cases are generated by ChatGPT with one-shot ProCoT).
+We categorize these failure cases into four groups, including \textit{Wrong Aspect}, \textit{Under-specified Clarification}, \textit{Over-specified Clarification}, and \textit{Generation Error}.
 The details and examples can be found in the Appendix~\ref{app:error}.
 The statistics of error analysis is presented in Table~\ref{tab:error_stat}.
-It can be observed that there are more failure cases attribute to the wrong aspect and under-specified clarification in PACIFIC.
-This indicates that ChatGPT may lack of some domain knowledge required for asking precise and specific clarification questions.
+It can be observed that the proportion of failure cases attribute to the wrong aspect and under-specified clarification in PACIFIC (Finance) is higher than that in Abg-CoQA (General).
+This indicates that \textbf{ChatGPT may lack of certain domain knowledge required for asking precise and specific clarification questions.}